55+ Video Marketing Statistics to Drive Your Strategy in 2025

 On this, video marketing pioneer Michael Litt has been proven right time and time again.

 For modern B2B marketers, it’s no longer a question of whether to use video, but how to do it effectively and efficiently.
-In 2024 and beyond, the power of B2B video marketing continues to grow, giving businesses new, meaningful ways to connect with their audience.
+In 2025 and beyond, the power of B2B video marketing will continue to grow, giving businesses new, meaningful ways to connect with their audience.

 Here at Goldcast 👋🏼 we live and breathe video content.
-Our experience has solidified that online video is a crucial component of any data-driven marketing strategy.
+We know that video is at the core of any successful B2B marketing strategy, and we've seen that play out in our own business and for our customers.

-Below, we’ll explore the latest video marketing statistics and trends, so you can go into planning mode with all the info you need.
+Below, we’ll explore the latest video marketing statistics and trends, with a particular focus on what matters most for B2B teams.
+That way, you can go into planning mode with all the info you need.
 Let’s dig right in.

 Video marketing prevalence and adoption

-• 93% of businesses say video is an important part of their marketing strategy (Wistia)
+• 95% of businesses say video is an important part of their marketing strategy (Wyzowl)

 In other words, if you’re not using video in your B2B marketing strategy, you’re falling behind the competition.